manojake/javascript-playground/JavascriptCheetSheet.md

 When you try to access a property of an object: if the property can't be found in the object itself, the prototype is searched for the property.
 If the property still can't be found, then the prototype's prototype is searched, and so on until either the property is found, or the end of the chain is reached, in which case undefined is returned.

+_Note: If the property being searched for is an object, any changes to its properties will affect the parent and all children.
+This is because the object is stored as a reference in memory.
+The searched-for property only holds a reference to that object, and all object copies refer to the same instance._

 To find out the prototype of an object, we can use the function Object.getPrototypeOf().
 Object.prototype, and it is the most basic prototype, that all objects have by default.
 The prototype of Object.prototype is null, so it's at the end of the prototype chain.

 _Note: The prototype of an object is not always Object.prototype_